tarwn/lessthandot-hugo/blogs/content/posts/2011-06-28-what-does-a-web-developer.md

   * Knows how to create DTDs and/or XSDs
   * Can write regular expressions without a reference
   * Knows relevant tools for Yahoo (SiteExplorer), Google, Bing for managing site information
-  * Schema.org &#8211; it belongs in the Meta category but I didn&#8217;t know what level of skill, knowledge, or adoption I should include considering it&#8217;s newness and several other factors
+  * Schema.org &#8211; it belongs in the Meta category but I didn't know what level of skill, knowledge, or adoption I should include considering it's newness and several other factors

 There is also the fact that we often get caught up maintaining or even adding on to a site that violates many of the skills and standards you see in this list.
-This doesn&#8217;t prevent us from writing good, clean, semantic sites the rest of the time and being forced to write poor code does not make on inherently less skilled.
+This doesn't prevent us from writing good, clean, semantic sites the rest of the time and being forced to write poor code does not make on inherently less skilled.

 ## A Brief Digression, or Why an App Dev is Not a Web Dev

 At one point web development was seen as less exciting and far less complex than application development.
 It is still seen as extremely similar to application development, so much so that it is quite normal to hire a good or great application developer and expect them to be a good or great web developer.

-Unfortunately it doesn&#8217;t quite work that way, as web development has grown extremely complex since the first dynamic sites started showing up in the late 90&#8217;s.
+Unfortunately it doesn't quite work that way, as web development has grown extremely complex since the first dynamic sites started showing up in the late 90's.
 Doubly unfortunately, web development is based on a stateless model instead of the stateful one most application developers are used to, uses a fluid layout instead of the grid layout, and sneaks a lot of extra communications and caching into the mix.
 This is a series of paradigm shifts not unlike the one between procedural, object oriented, and functional programming.

  [1]: /index.php/DataMgmt/DBProgramming/MSSQLServer/what-does-a-sql-server "Read Denis's post"